secs-dev/itmo-dating/backend/README.md

 For building and testing a project check the [GitHub Workflow](../.github/workflows/gradle.yml).

 To run the backend you need to make Spring Boot jars and run docker compose, but before do not forget to prepare environment variables and secret keys.
+But before ensure that frontend is already built.

 ```bash
 source config/env/local.sh